ChuanMeng/RLT4Reranking/README.md

 ### Fetch re-ranked lists

 We use [Tevatron](https://github.com/texttron/tevatron/tree/main/examples/rankllama) to perform RankLLaMA.
-Use the following command to clone the source code of Tevatron:
+We need the source code of Tevatron, so please first clone it:

 ```bash
 git clone https://github.com/texttron/tevatron.git